animate1978/MB-Lab-docs/docs/config_file.rst

     Create sub-directories can only be clicked if they don't exist (only first one is checked)

-    Create configuration can't be clicked if the file already exists, so you can click on...
+    Create configuration can't be clicked if the file already exists

     Load configuration instead.